 Access Control: These controls are central to regulating and delegating who is able to access ePHI.
 Limiting ePHI access to authorized persons helps prevent the misuse of patient data both intentionally, and unintentionally — due to negligence.

-Audit Control: Covered entities and their business associates are required to record and examine access to ePHIby collecting logs across applications, software, and infrastructure.
+Audit Control: Covered entities and their business associates are required to record and examine access to ePHIby collecting logs across applications, healthcare data analytics software, and infrastructure.